The Big Sleep

 As I say, lots of modern mystery writers have picked up this trick, but none have been able to blend the taut and the loose exactly the way Chandler did.
 (Leonard comes closest.)
-With most writers you're reading along and you think "here's where we get the whimsical break" and "now we rev up to the next action episode".
+With most writers you're reading along and you think here's where we get the whimsical break or now we rev up to the next action episode.
 With Chandler, it's seamless, all one experience.

 But it's the journey to get to that fortuitous point that enthralls.
 Maybe we don't feel Marlowe really exists, maybe we know all along that we're in the realm of escapism here, but we want to ride along in this character's place.
 And we feel the discoveries we make along the way in this made-up world—the people, the crimes, the situations—are discoveries being made about the real world.